 All characters can leap to some extent, depending on their Brawn trait.
 The distance a character can jump is a value determined by the amount of weight they can lift, minus their own weight.
 Where the result falls on on table 3 determines a character's natural leaping ability.
 For example, a character with a Brawn trait of 10 weighs 200 pounds.
 They can lift 400 pounds, so subtracting their weight drops them into the rank value 6 category for leaping purposes.

-Once you have this rank value, apply it to table 19, below, in order to determine just how far your character can jump.
+Once you have this rank value, apply it to table 19, below, to determine just how far your character can jump.
 Horizontal distances function at the listed rank value, while vertical distances (leaping up) occur at a -1 RS.

 Our example character, then, can leap 5.625 feet - which is pretty impressive, really.
 This is an average; making a leap forward of this distance would require a blue Brawn ACT.
 Using this logic, -1 RS (3.75 feet) would be a red Brawn ACT, while +1 RS (7.5 feet) would be a yellow Brawn ACT.